aromanino/keycloak-express-middleware/README.md

 **` -- @parameters -- `**
 - **conditions**: `[optional]` An array of strings each specifying one or more required roles; or a function executing custom code performing an access role verification
-  - As array of Strings: specifies one or more required roles, using the syntax:
+  - As array of strings: specifies one or more required roles, using the syntax:
     - 'role'              → client role in the configured client (e.g., 'admin')
     - 'clientid:role'     → client role of a specific client (e.g., 'myclient:editor')
     - 'realm:role'        → realm role (e.g., 'realm:superuser')